“Fawn, Fawn!” exclaimed Spot, excitedly. “It’s snowing outside!”

 “Oh yeah!” exclaimed Fawn.
 “Watch this!”

-Fawn went over to where Jenny’s toboggan was lying in the snow.
+Fawn went over to where Heather’s toboggan was lying in the snow.
 He picked it up in his mouth and carried it over to the top of the hill.

 “Fawn!” cried Spot.
 “Don’t do it!”